Harriet Dyer: Career

+A couple of months after graduating in 2011, Dyer played a small role in a Sydney Theatre Company (led by Cate Blanchett) production of Pygmalion, which was a big break for her.

-Dyer appeared in the television comedy mockumentary series Micro Nation in 2012.
+She appeared in the television comedy mockumentary series Micro Nation in 2012.
 This was followed by guest roles on A Moody Christmas in 2012 and Packed to the Rafters in 2013.

 In 2014, Dyer appeared in the first season of drama series Janet King as Maya Blakely.
 In the same year, she starred in the drama series Love Child as Patricia Saunders.
 She was a regular for three seasons and appeared as a guest in the first episode of the fourth season.

 From 2015, Dyer also appeared in the comedy television series No Activity as April.
 In 2016, she also had a guest role in the drama series Hyde & Seek.

 In 2017, Dyer appeared in Kiki and Kitty an Australian comedy series on ABC iview and ABC Comedy.
 She also starred in the NBC drama series The InBetween playing Cassie Bedford, a woman who can see and communicate with the dead.

+In 2022, Dyer, along with her husband actor Patrick Brammall, developed, wrote, and starred in the comedy series Colin from Accounts.

 Personal life

 In August 2017, Dyer was reported to be dating No Activity co-star Patrick Brammall.
 In March 2021, Dyer and Brammall married after being engaged for five days.
 The couple adopted their first child, a newborn daughter, in September 2021.
-In 2022 the couple developed, wrote and starred in the comedy series Colin from Accounts.
-The couple announced the birth of their second daughter in February 2025.
+The couple adopted their second daughter in February 2025.